 Non-trucking liability insurance covers expenses for damages that may occur when your truck is being operated but not for transporting cargo, i.e., not for business-related reasons.
 It covers the same aspects as a primary liability but when you are not on business duty.

 It covers expenses for the loss of cargo or damage caused to products while loading or unloading from the trucks or when they are hauled.
 The maximum value of the insurance cost depends on the type of product being compensated for and its value.

 Occupational Accident Insurance

-It generally covers any gaps that may have occurred in the policy plan.
+Umbrella insurance generally covers any gaps that may have occurred in the policy plan.

 The premium for your insurance package is paid once a month and will have to be made as long as the policy lasts.
-You may choose to combine paying your premium along with your truck payments, if you buy the insurance from a dealer.
-However, that turns out to be more expensive and it is advisable to buy an insurance plan directly from a company such as ours.
+You may choose to combine paying your premium along with your truck payments if you buy the insurance from a dealer.
+However, that turns out to be more expensive, and it is advisable to buy an insurance plan directly from a company such as ours.

-Make sure you compare insurance policies from different companies before buying it.
+Make sure you compare insurance policies from different companies before buying them.
 When you figure out the best plan for buying insurance, you may either go through an insurance broker or buy it directly from a company such as East Insurance.
 Several new authorities all over the country have used our services to find the best deal, so we understand what you are looking for!

 Did you find this article helpful?
 If so, you might also be interested in reading more about Bobtail Insurance Coverage.

 Ready to Start?